top of page

 Conducted by a group of undergraduates at MIT, the THINK Scholars program caters to students who have done extensive background work on a potential research project in a STEM field and are looking for additional guidance in the early stages of their project.
 This competition does not require participants to have already completed the project.

 After a semifinal round where applicants are interviewed, finalists are announced.
-Those whose projects are selected receive $1,000 funding and mentorship from MIT students.
+Those whose projects are selected receive $1,000 in funding and mentorship from MIT students.
 They also get a paid trip to MIT's campus to meet professors in their field of research, tour labs, and attend MIT's xFair.
+To learn more about this opportunity, check out our complete guide here.

 Location: Virtual

 Prizes: $1,000 is awarded to finalists to execute their projects.
-Additionally, when possible, finalists will be invited to a four-day all-expenses paid trip to MIT's campus, where they tour labs, present their research to MIT students and faculty, and interact with members of the THINK team.
+Additionally, when possible, finalists will be invited to a four-day, all-expenses paid trip to MIT's campus.

 Location: Virtual